 - Last name

-- Other ID information you wish to use
+- Other information you wish to use with custom profile fields

 Enter User Data in the System

-To enable your users to log on with an access code, you must first create the access codes in the system.
+To enable your users to sign in with an access code, you must first create the access codes in the system.
 There are several ways to do this:

 - CSV import

-- Manually create access codes in the admin interface
+- Manually create access codes in the Studio

 With this onboarding method, you don’t need to provide any user information.
 However, Staffbase recommends that you use access codes that are assigned to a user.
 In order for an access code to be assigned to a user, you must specify the user's first and last name for each code.

 - Import the user data into the system; for example, via CSV import.

 - Print the access codes with the print function in the Studio.
 Or export the user data as CSV file; access codes are included in the CSV exports.

 Communicate the following information to your users:

 - The app name and the URL of the website where users register